 In the intensively farmed parts of the European Union, the Natura 2000 network, as part of the Habitats (92/43/EEC) and Bird (79/409/EEC) Directive, is one of the most important tools to prevent further loss of grassland biodiversity.
 The network should give a positive lead with the conservation of the butterfly fauna of grasslands.
 Of the species listed in the Annexes of the Habitats Directive, three species were included as specialist species in the European Grassland Butterfly Indicator.
-One of them (Phengaris nausithous, formerly Maculinea nausithous) shows a decline, both in the European Union and across Europe.
-Phengaris (Maculinea) arion is declining in Europe, but the trend is uncertain in the EU.
-For Euphydryas aurinia it is uncertain in Europe and declining in the EU.
-Although there are signs that directed conservation effort can in some circumstances reverse a negative trend for these species (e.g. Wynhoff, 2001; Thomas et al., 2009), it is also clear that small patches supporting specialised species that are not part of a wider metapopulation are very vulnerable to local extinctions.
+Both Phengaris (former Maculinea) nausithous and arion show a decline, both in the European Union and across Europe.
+In spite of strong fluctuations, the longterm trend for Euphydryas aurinia is stable, both in Europe and the EU.
+Although there are signs that directed conservation effort can in some circumstances reverse a negative trend for these species (e.g. Wynhoff, 2001; Thomas et al., 2009; Bourn et al., 2013), it is also clear that small patches supporting specialised species that are not part of a wider metapopulation are very vulnerable to local extinctions.
 If such sites are isolated from nearby grasslands supporting healthy butterfly populations, there is little chance of recolonisation from surrounding or nearby patches.
 This is often the case in an intensified or abandoned landscape.
-Although the Natura 2000 network is vital to the survival of many species, management must guard against losses due to intensification and abandonment, and this instrument must be seen in the context of the wider landscape.
+Although the Natura 2000 network is crucial to the survival of many species, management must guard against losses due to intensification and abandonment, and this instrument must be seen in the context of the wider landscape.